kwishaka/employee_management_system/README.md

 ---

 ##  System Features
-Applicant can submit application details and documents.
+1.Applicant can submit application details and documents.

-Applicant can get application status by Track ID.
+2.Applicant can get application status by Track ID.

-HR Admin can fetch all applications.
+3.HR Admin can fetch all applications.

-HR Admin can fetch a specific application profile.
+4.HR Admin can fetch a specific application profile.

-HR Admin can make an application decision (Review Action).
+5.HR Admin can make an application decision (Review Action).

-HR Admin can delete an application record.
+6.HR Admin can delete an application record.

-User can sign up (Register User).
+7.User can sign up (Register User).

-User can sign in (User Login - Identity Verification Only).
+8.User can sign in (User Login - Identity Verification Only).

-System can update login to issue token (JWT Authorization).
+9.System can update login to issue token (JWT Authorization).

-System can protect application and admin endpoints using the issued token (Protect Routes).
+10.System can protect application and admin endpoints using the issued token (Protect Routes).

 ### Applicant Module